tedlanghorst/OpenOBS-328/docs/index.markdown

 permalink:
 ---

-Welcome to the **OpenOBS** documentation sites!
+Welcome to the OpenOBS documentation site!
 Browse the pages for information about:

 * [**The project**](./about)
 * [**Building sensors**](./build)